If you are reading this, I am sure you have heard of cryptocurrencies and cryptocurrency exchanges.

 Bistamp’s trading fee is on the higher side, unlike Binance or KuCoin.
 But Bitstamp doesn’t follow the maker/taker model and has a decreasing trading fee structure as your volume increases as per the below-shown schedule.

 30 days USD volume

-If you are in a hurry, I would suggest you to go through their FAQ section where you will find most of your queries resolved.
+If you are in a hurry, I would suggest you go through their FAQ section where you will find most of your queries resolved.

 But if your issue persists, you can use their online ticketing system through which you can raise support tickets based on your question.

 Don’t expect a reply soon.
 It can take up to 24-48 hours to get a reply.

 Bitstamp Mobile Apps

 For fiat and cryptocurrency lovers who want to trade on the move, Bitstamp has fully functional iOS and Android apps that you can use right now.

 The login details that use for accessing its web version can be used on mobile apps too.

 But these apps have a limited interface and are not the very best to use.